Say goodbye to plain old gray concrete

 Adding color increases the price over non-colored concrete, but it is less expensive when factoring in labor costs over other coloring methods.
 And “integral color is considered a natural product,” says Maycock.
 “It’s natural characteristics and inconsistencies are its beauty.”
 That may be another reason it is being used more and more.
 Integrally colored concrete allows structures and hardscapes in the landscaping to blend with the environment.

 The colors selected may also be based on climate.
 Darker colored concrete will absorb more solar radiation, something that might be advantageous in northern climates.
-In the south, lighter colors can be used as solar reflectors to keep heat from building up.
+In the south, use lighter colors as solar reflectors to keep heat from building up.

 “There’s a perception that colored concrete is not good in freeze-thaw climates, or that it has to be protected,” says Paris, “but there’s no difference, as long as the concrete has sufficient air entrained.”